Morning star (weapon): Examples

 Two examples of the military type are housed in the museums of Vienna, both from the 16th century.
 The first measures 2.35 m in length including the top spike which is 54 cm.
 The head is a separate wooden cylinder slipped over the top of the shaft and reinforced with steel bands, with five metal spikes in symmetrical arrangement.
 The second example has an all-steel head of complex craftsmanship with four V-shaped spikes mounted on a long shaft that measures slightly less than two metres in length.
 A twisted and braided steel bar joins the socket to the base of the top spike.
 There are also 183 surviving specimens in Graz, made in series and delivered to the arsenal in 1685.
 They are comparable in length to the previous examples and have three rows of spikes around the head.
 The wooden shafts of most morning stars of the military type are reinforced with metal langets extending down from the head.
-Still others can be found in the Swiss arsenals of Lucerne and Zurich.
+Still others can be found in the Swiss arsenals of Lucerne and Zürich.